gogobook/my-asp-dot-net/ch6.md

 This shows that the operator overloads have given the correct results;
-but if you look at the test code closely, you might be surprised to notice that it actually used an operator that wasn’t overloaded—the addition assignment operator, += :
+but if you look at the test code closely, you might be surprised to notice that it actually used an operator that wasn’t overloaded——the addition assignment operator, += :
 Console.WriteLine($"vect3 += vect2 gives {vect3 += vect2}");
 Although += normally counts as a single operator, it can be broken